github-education-resources/codespaces-project-template-js/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=526682619)

-# JavaScript React Portfolio Site with GitHub Codespaces
+# JavaScript Portfolio Site with GitHub Codespaces

-_Create and deploy your own portfolio website in minutes._
+_Create, customize and deploy your own portfolio website in minutes._

-With this template repository you can quickly create, customize and deploy your own website using the <a href="https://reactjs.org/" target="_blank">React</a> framework.
-We have the development environment ready so that you can focus on the project, and how you want to utilize it for yourself.
+With this JavaScript Codespace template repository we have the development environment and base set and ready to go.
+You can immediately take this template, and focus on how you want to customize without any setup.

-* **Who is this for?** Anyone looking to create a portfolio site, learn web development, learn React, or just looking to test out Codepsaces.
+* **Who is this for?** Anyone looking to create a portfolio site, learn web development, or just looking to test out Codepsaces.
-* **How much experience do students need?** Zero.
+* **How much experience do you need?** Zero.
 This template is built ready for all, regardless of experience level.
 You get to decided how much you'd like to customize and extend.
 * **Tools needed:** _None_.
 No need to install anything!
 All you need is a web browser.
 * **Prerequisites:** _None_.
 This template will provide you a working and deployable web app you can immediately extend to create your own site with no web development background.

 ## About this portfolio template

 Our goal is to give a way to quickly create, customize and deploy your own portfolio website using GitHub Codespaces.
+This project is built to be a bit of "choose your own adventure", meaning you can customize it, and give it as much or as little time as you have.

 Using this template you will: